enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

         }
         ```

-#### POST /teacher/:teacherId/attendence/:studentId/mark
+#### POST /teacher/attendence/:studentId/mark
 - Description: Mark attendance for a specific student on a specific date with the location.
 - Process: Check if the tacher is present at student home or not, by matching the teacher current location by geolocation api

 - Request:
+  - cookies:
+    - id (string, required) - The ID of the teacher marking attendance.
   - Parameters:
-    - teacherId (string, required) - The ID of the teacher marking attendance.
     - studentId (string, required) - The ID of the student whose attendance is being marked.
   - Body:
     ```json